ElemeFE/element/examples/docs/en-US/message-box.md

 Confirm is used to ask users' confirmation.

 :::demo Call `$confirm` method to open a confirm, and it simulates the system's `confirm`.
 We can also highly customize Message Box by passing a third attribute `options` which is a literal object.
-The attribute `type` indicates the message type, and it's value can be `success`, `error`, `info` and `warning`.
+The attribute `type` indicates the message type, and its value can be `success`, `error`, `info` and `warning`.
+If not one of them, the `type` is considered a user-customized type.
 Note that the second attribute `title` must be a `string`, and if it is an `object`, it will be handled as the attribute `options`.
 Here we use `Promise` to handle further processing.

 ```html
 <template>